jobtech-dev/laravel-chunky/README.md

 // }
 ```

+Everytime a chunk is added, a `Jobtech\LaravelChunky\Events\ChunkDeleted` event is fired.

 > If you're trying to add a chunk that violates the integrity of the chunks folder an exception will be thrown.
 > for example:
 >